Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Portal Calculates Your IHS

-The portal automatically calculates your liability.
-It pulls your visa route (determining whether the student rate or the standard rate applies), your CAS or CoS dates, and your dependant count and ages.
+The portal calculates your liability using your visa route, grant length, CAS or CoS dates, dependant count, and ages.

 3